decentralized-identity/sidetree/docs/Q-and-A.md

 If you have a DID linked to a personal datastore, people would be able to follow your DID instead of something like a Twitter ID, and pull tweets directly from your datastore.
 This means apps cannot block your ID or censor your posts.
 It's the foundation of decentralized apps.
 _(@csuwildcat)_

+## *Q: Are there examples of Sidetree based identity systems and/or implementors?

+### Transmute
+Transmute maintains Sidetree ledger adapters for Ethereum, Amazon QLDB, Bitcoin and Hyperledger Fabric.
+They also support interoperability tests with DID Key, the Universal Wallet Interop Spec, the VC HTTP API, and Traceability Vocabulary.
+Transmute has built Sidetree.js, an implementation of the Sidetree protocol based on the DIF’s codebase that focuses on modularity: it is a Typescript monorepo where each component of a Sidetree node (Ledger, Content Addressable Storage, Cache database) can be substituted with different implementations that use a common interface.

+## SecureKey
+has created a ledger-agnostic [Go implementation](https://github.com/trustbloc/sidetree-core-go) of Sidetree along with [Orb](https://github.com/trustbloc/orb) and [Hyperledger Fabric](https://github.com/trustbloc/sidetree-fabric) variations built on top.
+[Did:orb](https://trustbloc.github.io/did-method-orb/) enables independent organizations to create decentralized identifiers that are propagated across a decentralized network without reliance on a common blockchain.
+By extending Sidetree into a Fediverse of interconnected registries, Orb provides the foundation for building digital ecosystems on top of decentralized identifiers using a federated, replicated and scalable approach.

+### Microsoft
+Microsoft is a primary contributor to [ION](https://identity.foundation/ion/), an open source, public, permissionless implementation of Sidetree on Bitcoin.
+There are several repos and utilities that make working with ION easier, including:
+- [ION GitHub repo](https://github.com/decentralized-identity/ion) - main repo for ION node code
+- [ION Tools](https://www.npmjs.com/package/@decentralized-identity/ion-tools) - JavaScript libs for Node.js/browsers that makes using DIDs and interacting with the ION network easier
+- [ION Install Guide](https://identity.foundation/ion/install-guide/) - step-by-step guide for installing an ION node
+- [ION Explorer](https://identity.foundation/ion/explorer/) - graphical interface for viewing DID and other info about the ION network.
+In this Q&A there is a [section on ION](#qa-section-ION) that provides basic first answers.

 # Q&A section Userinterface